sonugiri1043/Cracking-The-Coding-Interview/9-System-Design-And-Scalability/7-Personal-Finance-Manager.md

 - We'll assume that there's no concept of user-specified rules for assigning categories to transactions.

 This gives us a basic goal for what we want to build.

+### Make Reasonable Assumptions
+Now that we have the basic goal for the system, we should define some further assumptions about the characteristics of the system.
+- Adding or removing bank accounts is relatively unusual.
+- The system is write-heavy.
+A typical user may make several new transactions daily, although few users would access the website more than once a week.
+In fact, for many users, their primary interaction might be through email alerts.
+- Once a transaction is assigned to a category, it will only be changed if the user asks to change it.
+The system will never reassign a transaction to a different category "behind the scenes'; even if the rules change.
+This means that two otherwise identical transactions could be assigned to different categories if the rules changed in between each transaction's date.
+We do this because it may confuse users if their spending per category changes with no action on their part.
+- The banks probably won't push data to our system.
+Instead, we will need to pull data from the banks.
+- Alerts on users exceeding budgets probably do not need to be sent instantaneously.
+(That wouldn't be realistic anyway, since we won't get the transaction data instantaneously.)
+It's probably pretty safe for them to be up to 24 hours delayed.
+It's okay to make different assumptions here, but you should explicitly state them to your interviewer.